aws-samples/Utilizing-Generative-AI-to-build-Fraud-Graphs-utilized-for-Credit-Card-Fraud-Use-Cases-via-GNN/README.md

 ## Overview

-This project demonstrates a comprehensive pipeline for creating a fraud detection knowledge graph using AWS services.
+This project demonstrates a comprehensive pipeline for creating a fraud detection knowledge graph using Amazon Bedrock.
 The pipeline leverages advanced technologies to process credit card transaction data, generate a knowledge graph, and perform machine learning-based fraud detection.

 ### Use Case
 Fraud detection is a critical challenge that spans various industries, from finance and e-commerce to telecommunications.
 As transactions and data sources continue to grow in volume, traditional rule-based systems and machine learning models often struggle to keep up with the complexity and ever-evolving nature of fraud patterns.